Cyci25/Awards/README.md

 ## Built With

-    Python3.6 - Python is a programming language that lets you work quickly and integrate systems more effectively Django - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design postgresql - PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+    Python3.7 - Python is a programming language that lets you work quickly and integrate systems more effectively

-    Versioning
+    Django1.11 - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design

-    version 1.0.0
+    postgresql - PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 ## Bugs